matinamehdizadeh/System-Analysis-and-Design-CE418/README.md

 newest feature that has been added to the project is the ability to monitor users view map and geograpfic location. this features can be accessed through /map api.

+This project has been developed as CE40418 (System Analysis & Design) course project, Fall 2021.
 # Requirements

 * Install [Docker](https://docs.docker.com/engine/install/debian/) and [docker-compose](https://docs.docker.com/compose/install/) on your system